-For licence to practice qualifications, STA cannot alter a practical assessment.
+For licence to practice qualifications, Safety Training Awards cannot alter a practical assessment.

 Learners must be able to competently complete all elements of the practical assessment to achieve the qualification.

-All arrangements for reasonable adjustments must be approved by Safety Training Awards before being implemented by the centre.
+Please refer to Appendix V for details on the reasonable adjustments that must be approved by Safety Training Awards before being implemented by the centre.
 All requests for reasonable adjustments will be reviewed on an individual basis and all the evidence received will be considered.